ELIXIR-Belgium/rdm-guide/pages/covid-19/sarscov2_submission.md

 Upload the completed metadata template using Galaxy upload tool.

-### 5. Validate Metadata
+### 4. Validate Metadata

-### 6. Submit study to ENA
+### 5. Submit study to ENA

-After submission, the study will have a default embargo.
+> **_usegalaxy.be users:_** After submission, the study will have a default embargo.
 As submission broker, ELIXIR Belgium will review the submission and remove the embargo.

 <!-- include table or link to table explaining all metadata fields.
 Use the same in Galaxy (include table at bottom) -->